 Teaching or classroom assistants support teachers by helping to supervise activities in the classroom, working with children on an individual, small group or whole class basis.
 Some teaching assistants work on a one-to-one basis with children with special educational needs.

 Higher level teaching assistants may take on additional responsibilities such as teaching classes on their own, covering planned absences and allowing teachers time to plan and mark.
 They may also manage other learning support staff and report on children's progress.

-Key responsibilities of the job include:
+Key responsibilities of teaching or learning support assistants include:

 - giving extra help to children with special needs or those for whom English is not their first language